ygsiro/windows-codecs/wincodecs/IWICImageEncoder.md

 ### WriteFrameThumbnail - Return value

 If this method succeeds, it returns **S_OK**.
 Otherwise, it returns an **HRESULT** error code.

 ### WriteFrameThumbnail - Remarks

-The image passed in must be created on the same device as in IWICImagingFactory2::CreateImageEncoder.
-If the pImageParameters are not specified, a set of useful defaults will be assumed, see WICImageParameters for more info.
+The image passed in must be created on the same device as in [IWICImagingFactory2][wif2]::[CreateImageEncoder][wif2-cie].
+If the *pImageParameters* are not specified, a set of useful defaults will be assumed, see [WICImageParameters][wip] for more info.

-You must correctly and independently have set up the IWICBitmapFrameEncode before calling this API.
+You must correctly and independently have set up the [IWICBitmapFrameEncode][wbfe] before calling this API.

 ## WriteThumbnail